parvin-noori/parvin-noori/README.md

 # Hi , I'm Parvin noori 👋
 I'm a passionate front-end developer with a love for creating visually appealing and user-friendly web applications.
-With a strong foundation in HTML, CSS, JavaScript, and problem-solvin.
+With a strong foundation in HTML, CSS, JavaScript, and problem-solving.

 # 📁 Projects